Biographies of Prominent

 Lucy Pearl McMills Greenwood

-Lucy McMills Greenwood worked as a sign language interpreter for over 40 years, mostly at the Ogden Branch for the Deaf.
-She was a well-known interpreter and one of the country's first licensed professional interpreters in the 1960s.
-She was a member of the Utah Association for the Deaf as well as the National Registry of Deaf Interpreters.
-Lucy was a fierce advocate for the Utah Deaf community.
-Despite her hectic schedule raising a large family, Lucy is praised for her continuous dedication to the field of sign language interpreting and her voluntary commitment to giving back to the Utah Deaf community.
+Lucy Pearl McMills Greenwood, a sign language interpreter for over forty years, primarily at the Ogden Branch for the Deaf, was a well-known figure in the field.
+She was one of the first licensed professional interpreters in the country during the 1960s and an active member of the Utah Association for the Deaf and the Registry of Interpreters for the Deaf.
+However, her most significant role was as a strong advocate for the Utah Deaf community.
+Despite the challenges of raising a large family, Lucy's unwavering dedication to sign language interpreting and her voluntary service to the Utah Deaf community earned her widespread praise.

 Lucy Pearl McMills Greenwood was born on November 24, 1919, in Salt Lake City, Utah, to Deaf parents John Wallace McMills and Pearl Ault.
-John and Pearl were students at the Utah School for the Deaf in the early 1900s.
-They had two daughters, Lucy and Eva Alice (Fowler).
+In the late 1800s, John and Pearl were students at the Utah School for the Deaf in Salt Lake City, Utah, and later in Ogden.
+They had two daughters, Lucy and Eva Alice (Prudence & Fowler).
 Lucy's older brother, John Ault McMills, died shortly after birth.

-According to Lucy's biography, which was written by the Ogden Branch for the Deaf, she had a very happy childhood supporting her Deaf parents and playing with her sister, Eva.
-Lucy and Eva were taught sign language and finger spelling at a young age and quickly became proficient.
-Lucy attended school in the Salt Lake City District as a child (LPMG Biography).
-They were extremely helpful to their parents, interpreting messages and helping with their father's McMills Shoe Repair Shop (LPMG Biography).
-This shop was located at 267 E. 5th South in Salt Lake City and directly across the street from the Utah State Office of Education, about the driveway for the Salt Lake City Police Department (Jean Thomas, personal communication, June 11, 2015).
+Lucy's biography, written by the Ogden Branch for the Deaf, describes her happy childhood supporting her Deaf parents and playing with her sister Eva.
+Their early exposure to sign language and finger spelling paved the way for Lucy and Eva's rapid proficiency.
+As children, they attended school in the Salt Lake City District, where they often assisted their parents by interpreting messages and helping out at their father's McMills Shoe Repair Shop.
+This shop, located at 267 E. 5th South in Salt Lake City, was directly across the street from the Utah State Office of Education and near the Salt Lake City Police Department's driveway (Jean Greenwood Thomas, personal communication, June 11, 2015).

 Lucy went to her father's shoe shop every day after school to dye shoes.
-Eva, her sister, handled the majority of the interpreting.
-The police repeatedly looked for Eva and took her from work to interpret for Deaf people (Jean Thomas, personal communication, July 15, 2015).
+Her older sister, Eva, did the majority of the interpreting.
+The police repeatedly searched for Eva and took her from work to interpret for Deaf people (Jean Greenwood Thomas, personal communication, July 15, 2015).

-Lucy (Greenwood) and Eva (Prudence), John and Pearl's daughters, became well-known interpreters in Utah (UAD Bulletin, February 1972).
+Over time, Eva McMills Prudence Fowler and Lucy McMills Greenwood became well-known interpreters in Utah (UAD Bulletin, February 1972).

-Lucy (Greenwood) and Eva (Prudence), John and Pearl's daughters, became well-known interpreters in Utah (UAD Bulletin, February 1972).
+Over time, Eva McMills Prudence Fowler and Lucy McMills Greenwood became well-known interpreters in Utah (UAD Bulletin, February 1972).

-Lucy met her future husband, Virgil Rogers Greenwood, during a New Year's Eve dance and enjoyed chatting and dancing with him (LPMG Biography).
+Lucy met her future husband, Virgil Rogers Greenwood, at a New Year's Eve dance and enjoyed chatting and dancing with him (LPMG Biography).
 He was deaf and graduated from the Utah School for the Deaf in 1931.
-Eight months later, on August 14, 1936, Lucy and Virgil were married in the Salt Lake Temple of the Church of Jesus Christ of Latter-day Saints.
+Lucy and Virgil tied the knot in the Salt Lake Temple of The Church of Jesus Christ of Latter-day Saints eight months later, on August 14, 1936.
 President George F. Richards, a Quorum of the Twelve Apostles member, performed the ceremony.
-He assured them they would live busy lives and leave a great legacy.
-His prediction came true when Lucy and Virgil became parents to nine children, five sons and four daughters (LPMG Biography).
-Ruth Ann Greenwood (Felter); John Rogers Greenwood (died at age 9); Virginia Ault Greenwood (Chambers); Virgil McMills Greenwood; Linda Alice Greenwood (Pepcorn); Jean Pearl Greenwood (Thomas); Charles Daniel Greenwood; Paul Francis Greenwood; and Timothy David Greenwood.
+He assured them they would live busy lives and leave a lasting legacy.
+His prediction came true when Lucy and Virgil became parents to nine children—five sons and four daughters (LPMG Biography).
+The children included Ruth Ann Greenwood (Felter), John Rogers Greenwood (who passed away at the age of 9), Virginia Ault Greenwood (Chambers), Virgil McMills Greenwood, Linda Alice Greenwood (Pepcorn), Jean Pearl Greenwood (Thomas), Charles Daniel Greenwood, Paul Francis Greenwood, and Timothy David Greenwood.

-Lucy met her future husband, Virgil Rogers Greenwood, during a New Year's Eve dance and enjoyed chatting and dancing with him (LPMG Biography).
+Lucy met her future husband, Virgil Rogers Greenwood, at a New Year's Eve dance and enjoyed chatting and dancing with him (LPMG Biography).
 He was deaf and graduated from the Utah School for the Deaf in 1931.
-Eight months later, on August 14, 1936, Lucy and Virgil were married in the Salt Lake Temple of the Church of Jesus Christ of Latter-day Saints.
+Lucy and Virgil tied the knot in the Salt Lake Temple of The Church of Jesus Christ of Latter-day Saints eight months later, on August 14, 1936.
 President George F. Richards, a Quorum of the Twelve Apostles member, performed the ceremony.
-He assured them they would live busy lives and leave a great legacy.
-His prediction came true when Lucy and Virgil became parents to nine children, five sons and four daughters (LPMG Biography).
-Ruth Ann Greenwood (Felter); John Rogers Greenwood (died at age 9); Virginia Ault Greenwood (Chambers); Virgil McMills Greenwood; Linda Alice Greenwood (Pepcorn); Jean Pearl Greenwood (Thomas); Charles Daniel Greenwood; Paul Francis Greenwood; and Timothy David Greenwood.
+He assured them they would live busy lives and leave a lasting legacy.
+His prediction came true when Lucy and Virgil became parents to nine children—five sons and four daughters (LPMG Biography).
+The children included Ruth Ann Greenwood (Felter), John Rogers Greenwood (who passed away at the age of 9), Virginia Ault Greenwood (Chambers), Virgil McMills Greenwood, Linda Alice Greenwood (Pepcorn), Jean Pearl Greenwood (Thomas), Charles Daniel Greenwood, Paul Francis Greenwood, and Timothy David Greenwood.

-Virgil and Lucy resided in Roy until the early 1940s.
-Virgil was a farmer in Roy when they first married.
+Virgil and Lucy resided in Roy, Utah, until the early 1940s.
+When they first married, Virgil was a farmer in Roy.
 He owned a little farm and converted his chicken coop into their small one-room home (which still stands today) on the northwest corner of 5600 South and 3100 West.
 They grew vegetables and chickens.
-Virgil worked on a huge 40-acre farm for his father, Ruben Percy Greenwood (his mother was Ethel Melissa Rogers), milking 36 cows by hand twice daily.
-He was employed to work for other Roy farmers.
-Delos W. Holly, a farmer, informed Jean in 1974 that every farmer wanted to hire the Greenwoods because they were hard workers and good farmers (Jean Thomas, personal communication, June 11, 2015).
+Virgil worked on a vast 40-acre farm for his father, Ruben Percy Greenwood, milking thirty-six cows by hand twice daily.
+He was employed by other Roy farmers.
+Delos W. Holly, a farmer, told Jean in 1974 that everyone wanted to hire the Greenwoods because they were hard workers and good farmers (Jean Greenwood Thomas, personal communication, June 11, 2015).

 Virgil later left the farm to make a living.
 He was the state's first Deaf employee.
-In the beginning, he worked as a mechanic on B-52 bombers at Hill Air Force Base, where he created a system that allowed a mechanic to work on the engine and rotate the engine as needed for repair.
+Initially, he worked as a mechanic on B-52 bombers at Hill Air Force Base, creating a system that allowed a mechanic to work on the engine and rotate it as needed for repair.
 He eventually transferred to the Utah Defense Depot in Ogden (DDO) to be closer to home; at the time, they resided on Gwen Street in Ogden, just around the street from Frank and Orba Seeley (Deaf friends).
 Virgil walked to work every day until they relocated to Washington Boulevard in Ogden, and then he took the bus to and from work.
-He did this so Lucy would have a car and be able to go and interpret for her friends as needed (Jean Thomas, personal communication, June 11, 2015).
+He did this so Lucy would have a car and be able to go and interpret for her friends as needed (Jean Greenwood Thomas, personal communication, June 11, 2015).

-President Max W. Woodbury of Ogden Branch often asked Lucy to interpret for speakers.
-In 1946, President Woodbury requested Lucy to be the President of the Young Women's Mutual Improvement Association (YWMIA) at the Ogden Branch for the Deaf.
-She served faithfully for 23 years.
-Lucy was called a theology instructor when the Relief Society at the Ogden Branch was founded on November 5, 1956.
+President Max W. Woodbury of Ogden Branch frequently asked Lucy to interpret for speakers.
+In 1946, President Woodbury requested that Lucy serve as President of the Young Women's Mutual Improvement Association (YWMIA) at the Ogden Branch for the Deaf.
+She served faithfully for twenty-three years.
+On November 5, 1956, the Relief Society at the Ogden Branch called Lucy a theology instructor.
 She taught this class faithfully for three years despite the demands on her time and energy from outside responsibilities (Ogden Branch records; Kenneth L. Kinner, personal communication, July 27, 2011).

-President Max W. Woodbury of Ogden Branch often asked Lucy to interpret for speakers.
-In 1946, President Woodbury requested Lucy to be the President of the Young Women's Mutual Improvement Association (YWMIA) at the Ogden Branch for the Deaf.
-She served faithfully for 23 years.
-Lucy was called a theology instructor when the Relief Society at the Ogden Branch was founded on November 5, 1956.
+President Max W. Woodbury of Ogden Branch frequently asked Lucy to interpret for speakers.
+In 1946, President Woodbury requested that Lucy serve as President of the Young Women's Mutual Improvement Association (YWMIA) at the Ogden Branch for the Deaf.
+She served faithfully for twenty-three years.
+On November 5, 1956, the Relief Society at the Ogden Branch called Lucy a theology instructor.
 She taught this class faithfully for three years despite the demands on her time and energy from outside responsibilities (Ogden Branch records; Kenneth L. Kinner, personal communication, July 27, 2011).

 Lucy's demand as an interpreter, chorister, substitute teacher, substitute secretary, and various other odd jobs grew over time.
 She interpreted for numerous young Deaf couples married at the temple.
 She also interpreted for several Deaf people working in the temple.
 She was also an interpreter at Weber College (later renamed Weber State University) (LPMG Biography).
 Lucy served as a loyal interpreter for his classes from 1969 to 1971, according to G. Leon Curtis, a Deaf Weber College student, and provided positive advice and support.
 He told her that after he graduated from Weber College, she should get a special degree from this college for interpreting and learning with him for three years (G. Leon Curtis, personal communication, July 27, 2011).

-She was one of the first interpreters to join the Utah Registry of Interpreters for the Deaf, which was formed on October 5, 1968 (UAD Bulletin, Fall 1968).
-She was also one of thirteen interpreters who completed the difficult Utah Registry of Interpreters state certification on November 16, 1975 (UAD Bulletin, April 1975).
-Greenwood was acknowledged as Utah's senior interpreter in the 1970s after founding the Utah Registry of Interpreters for the Deaf.
+Lucy became one of the first interpreters to join the newly formed Utah Registry of Interpreters for the Deaf on October 5, 1968 (UAD Bulletin, Fall 1968).
+She was also one of thirteen interpreters who completed the Utah Registry of Interpreters state certification on November 16, 1975 (UAD Bulletin, April 1975).
+After founding the Utah Registry of Interpreters for the Deaf in 1968, Lucy gained recognition as Utah's senior interpreter in the 1970s.

-She was one of the first interpreters to join the Utah Registry of Interpreters for the Deaf, which was formed on October 5, 1968 (UAD Bulletin, Fall 1968).
-She was also one of thirteen interpreters who completed the difficult Utah Registry of Interpreters state certification on November 16, 1975 (UAD Bulletin, April 1975).
-Greenwood was acknowledged as Utah's senior interpreter in the 1970s after founding the Utah Registry of Interpreters for the Deaf.
+Lucy became one of the first interpreters to join the newly formed Utah Registry of Interpreters for the Deaf on October 5, 1968 (UAD Bulletin, Fall 1968).
+She was also one of thirteen interpreters who completed the Utah Registry of Interpreters state certification on November 16, 1975 (UAD Bulletin, April 1975).
+After founding the Utah Registry of Interpreters for the Deaf in 1968, Lucy gained recognition as Utah's senior interpreter in the 1970s.

 Lucy was an officer and member of the Utah Registry of Interpreters for the Deaf.
 She was instrumental in developing the state of Utah's first sign language interpreting certification.
 She also worked as a certification evaluator and proctor for three organizations: the Utah Registry of Interpreters for the Deaf, the Interpreter Certification Board, and the National Registry of Interpreters for the Deaf (LPMG Biography).